outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - find compound with function = "refolds DNA" https://medicalxpress.com/news/2019-12-common-insulin-pathway-cancer-diabetes.html

-  - now that youve automated problem-solving, there are still things with variable implementations allowing for innovation in this problem space:
-    - selecting functions (solution methods)
-    - selecting limits (metrics)
-    - prioritizing problem solving order

 # ML
   - the full data set should have numerical categories indicating condition(s) treated in the output label so it can be separated into sub-sets by condition treated